Belle Isle Conservatory: Botany

-The Palm house, maintained at 70 °F, is housed under the dome, and contains a variety of tropical trees and palms, including the Chinese fan palm (Livistona chinensis), the fishtail palm (Caryota mitis), the umbrella tree (Schefflera actinophylla) and the Canary Island date palm (Phoenix canariensis).
+The Palm house, maintained at 70 °F, is housed under the dome, and contains a variety of tropical trees and palms, including the Chinese fan palm (Livistona chinensis), the fishtail palm (Caryota mitis), the umbrella tree (Heptapleurum actinophylla) and the Canary Island date palm (Phoenix canariensis).
 When a tree reaches the top of the dome it must be cut down, as they cannot be pruned to height.

 The Tropical house, 70 °F, contains fruiting plants and trees such as the common fig, calamondin orange and bloodleaf banana, and tropical flowering plants such as the pink powderpuff (Calliandra brevipes) and peace lily (Spathiphyllum).

 The Cactus house, 62 °F, is lined in tufa rock and holds a variety of cacti and succulents, including jellybeans (Sedum pachyphyllum), the silver dollar cactus (Opuntia robusta), "old man" cactus (Cephalocereus senilis) and jade plant (Crassula ovata).

 The Fernery is sunken to provide cooler conditions and more humidity.
 Ferns such as the alsophila can be found here, as well as a small waterfall located in the center.
 The Show house changes its display many times throughout the year and is also used for the conservatory's many flower shows and special events.
 The perennial gardens are located outside to the north of the vestibule.